Nosebleeds during pregnancy are an odd sign but actually a common and normal early sign of pregnancy for some people.

 - Take it easy.
 Try not to over-schedule yourself, leave a lot of margins in your life.

-It’s never too early to think about getting educated for your baby’s birth.
-I have an online prenatal class that will help you and your partner prepare for what’s to come – -check it out.
-In the meantime, jump into my pregnancy series where I can give you useful tips as you progress in your pregnancy.
+It’s never too early to think about getting prepared for your baby’s birth.
+I have an online prenatal class that will help you and your partner prepare for what’s to come check out The Online Prenatal Class for Couples.

 Leave a Reply